DLevi2013/Pan-Tool/README.md

 # Pan-Tool
 A terminal based App Store written in Windows Batch
 It uses chocolatey package manager for the apps
+# The Chocolatey package manager is requierd to run this program!
 # You have to run the program as administrator!
 # Apps
 At this moment it only has 5 apps but the library will expand